NASTURTIUM (Tropaeolum majus) – Indian cress

 Thomas Jefferson planted nasturtiums in his garden from at least 1774 on.
 He pickled the seeds and categorized the Nasturtium as a fruit along with the tomato (which is botanically a fruit but legally a vegetable.
 That came from a US supreme court ruling in the 1890s and involved different taxation rates for fruits, vegetables, and seeds.
 Since tomatoes — and beans — were used as vegetables rather than fruit and seeds, respectively, they were to be taxed like vegetables.)”
 Green Deane, Growables, Grow Florida Edibles, From Eat the Weeds and Other things too, www.eattheweeds.com

-The RHS recommends this flower as one for children to grow; all parts are edible. https://www.rhs.org.uk/education-learning/gardening-children-schools/family-activities/Grow-it-!/grow/nasturtium
+The RHS recommends the Nasturtium as one for children to grow; all parts are edible. https://www.rhs.org.uk/education-learning/gardening-children-schools/family-activities/Grow-it-!/grow/nasturtium

 How to Grow Nasturtium from Seed in Containers .
 Project Diaries .
 Youtube